JohnStephens1/papers-please-shortcuts-mod/README.md

 <br>

-- F1: ManualInInspectModeToggle - toggles the ´in_inspect_mode´ variable.
+- F1: ManualInInspectModeToggle - toggles the *in_inspect_mode* variable.
 Hit once if the following shortcuts don't work.
 - 1: CompareWithTime - compare the currently hovered value with the time
 - 2: CompareWithPerson - compare the currently hovered value with our person
 - 3: CompareWithWeight - compare the currently hovered value with their weight